bluemindset/Catapelt-in-Unity3D/README.txt

+# Catapelt in Unity 3D
-EPL 426-Computer Graphics
+## EPL 426 Computer Graphics
-Lab Teacher: Mr. Ladas Nicolas
-Student: Stefanos Ioannou
+## Stefanos Ioannou
-ID: 945470

-Implemented:
+### Implemented
-1.Different materials, skybox, height maps, textures on gameobjects.
+1. Different materials, skybox, height maps, textures on gameobjects.
-2.Rotate ,Translate, Reloading, Firing ,Increasing chain weight of Trebuchet.
+2. Rotate ,Translate, Reloading, Firing ,Increasing chain weight of Trebuchet.
-3.Playground to hit cube targets.
+3. Playground to hit cube targets.
-4.Functionality scene where all the functions of the Trebuchet are shown.
+4. Functionality scene where all the functions of the Trebuchet are shown.
-5.No-Functionality scene that only when you press play fires the payload.
+5. No-Functionality scene that only when you press play fires the payload.
-6.Reloading is realistic using Quaternion Slerp function.
+6. Reloading is realistic using Quaternion Slerp function.
-7.The bag which is the payload inside is made out of multiple joints.
+7. The bag which is the payload inside is made out of multiple joints.

 **SOS***
 ***Delays are added to the functionalities.
 Please note to wait for the reload to finish and then